kai-niemi/burp-a-bet/README.md

     help place-bet
     help settle-bets

-## Key Invariants
+## Rule Invariants

-In terms of measuring correct execution and outcomes during disruptions and/or contention, these are the main invariants to observe:
+In terms of measuring correct execution and outcomes during disruptions and/or contention, these are the main business rule invariants to observe:

 Wallet service:

-- Total sum of all accounts must be zero
+- Total sum of all accounts must always be zero
 - Customer accounts must always have a balance of zero or higher
 - Operator accounts can have both positive and negative balance

 Betting service:

 - Settled bets are marked as `settled` after payouts are transferred to customer account.
+- Bet placement can only be done against registered customer accounts.
 - Bet wagering can only be done against unsettled races.

 Customer service:

-- Customers spending budget must always be positive.
+- Customers spending budget (like a rate limit) must always be positive.

 ## Additional Documentation